Pregnant HGTV Star Erin Napier Shares Photo of Her ‘Weird' Baby Bump

 “Patient height, weight, uterine size and anatomy all play a role,” Thiel said.
 "Also the position of the baby and the position of the uterus itself can change how a pregnancy is carried.
 For example, a tall patient with a uterus that ties back towards the spine can carry a pregnancy for quite a long time before a bump appears or is noticeable.”

-Soon after, Erin watched her dad and his brother standing at their father's graveside.
+Soon after, Napier watched her dad and his brother standing at their father's graveside.

 "Two men with many differences strengthened each other," she shared.
 "Two men who knew her better than any of us ever could.
 Siblings do that, they know and remember and keep the stories of a family alive.
 And we wanted that for Helen.
 Someone to stand with her when we can’t someday."